e-clawson/SBA320-React-Web-App/README.md

     - track overall completed tasks with a completed task counter
     - be able to create your own task bins or columns and be able to drag and drop items into different columns

+    This project utilizes data from the DUMMYJSON API - https://dummyjson.com/docs/todos

 To satisfy the project requirements, I have also used the dummyJSON API to provide user data
      - to test the app - please use the following login credentials : email: emily.johnson@x.dummyjson.com, password - emilyspass